msizimkhize/South-African-Crime-Statistics-Comparative-Analysis-Project/README.md

 ***
 ### I) The data is tabulated annually against the category of the criminal offense

-In R Studio, we observe and manually filter the categorically South African (ZA) crimes
+In R Studio, we browse and manually filter the categorically South African (ZA) crimes

 ```
 library(readr)